noenomblot/ADA_P3-jekyll/_includes/intercluster.md

 At this scale, clear patterns emerge:

 - **Political events** drive the strongest and broadest disruptions, sharply increasing interactions across Politics, World, News, and Technology communities.
-- **Sports events** concentrate engagement within Sports, with additional activity in World and Gaming — mirroring their global but recreational nature.
+- **Sports events** concentrate engagement within Sports, with additional activity in World and Gaming, mirroring their global but recreational nature.
 - **Entertainment events** activate Entertainment and Gaming communities, with spillover into World-oriented discussions, reflecting the cultural reach of major films and series.
 - **Social and natural disasters** produce sharp spikes in World and Social communities, as users seek information and share reactions during crises.
 - **Holidays** trigger more diffuse and subdued changes: widely shared in real life, but rarely producing tightly focused bursts of online discussion.